-For many years, Americans have been dipping into the seemingly bottomless store of crime novels from Scandinavia with noteworthy enthusiasm.
+For many years, Americans have been dipping into the seemingly bottomless store of crime novels from Scandinavia with enthusiasm.
 Not so long ago, Stieg Larson’s trilogy, The Girl with the Dragon Tattoo, dominated the best-seller lists almost as surely as have Harry Potter and the various Shades of Gray.
 Earlier, many of us got hooked on Henning Mankell’s brilliant creation, Kurt Wallander — certainly, I did, having read all of those superb Swedish detective novels.
 Earlier still (1990s), the best-selling Danish thriller Smilla’s Sense of Snow captured wide attention, and in the 1960s and 70s there was the Swedish writing team of Maj Sjöwall and Per Wahlöö.
+But clearly there’s room for an insubordinate detective.

 Most recently, there’s been a lot of buzz about a Norwegian novelist, Jo Nesbo, and his anti-hero, detective Harry Hole.
 The Redbreast is my introduction to Jo Nesbo’s nine novels about his complex and often exasperating fictional detective.
 I have to say I’m impressed.
 Nesbo’s plotting is fiendishly complex, and his insight into character runs deep.
 As a writer, he (or perhaps his translator, Don Bartlett) matches up to any of the other Scandinavian crime writers, and he’s a damn sight better novelist than most of the Americans who write best-selling murder mysteries.